sirjust/AutomateQuizInput/README.md

 NOTE: Github has messed with the formatting of this document, so please open it in a text editor for the correct formatting An example of the formatting of Quizzes.txt is as follows:

+**IMPORTANT**
+DO NOT READ THIS IN GITHUB!
+GITHUB REFORMATS THIS DOCUMENT WITH MARKDOWN THAT WILL BREAK THE PROGRAM IF FOLLOWED **IMPORTANT**

 Quiz 1
 1) Size the water heater for a house with 3 Bathrooms and 4 Bedrooms.
 42